skarik/1Engine/README.md

       * ``deploy`` backend for creating executables
       * ``tool`` backend for IPC tools needed for development. replaces ``_devtools``
       * ``after`` ``after-editor`` ``ld40`` ``m04`` ``m04-editor`` ``tool-suite`` game and tool projects
+    * ``build-scripts`` python scripts used in the building process.
+The shader compiling scripts live here.
     * ``_devtools`` programs & code for tools needed for development. **This will be phasing out**
     * ``.res-1`` engine common resources
     * ``.res-0`` base game resources